luisrrv/React-Travel-Journal/README.md

 # ✈️ My Travel Journal
-### A personal journal of my travels over the last years made with ReactJS using props and mapping data.#
+### A personal journal of my travels over the last years made with ReactJS
 ### A detailed view with pictures for each location is under construction 🚧

 <p float="left">